Doodi1/DoodiTabs/README.md

 </div>
 <!-- END TABS LINK BUTTONS LIST -->

-2- Create you main tabs content divs
+2- Create you main tabs content divs --GIVE YOUR "CUSTOM-CLASS-DIVS" TO EACH DIV--
 <!-- START TABS MAIN CONTENT LIST -->
 <div class="Main">
     <div class="main-inner active" id="one"><h1>This is Tab ONE</h1></div>